Gluten Free London: A Complete Guide for Celiac Foodies

 When we talk about arepas in the US and UK, we’re usually talking about the Venezuelan variety, which is essentially a flat corn cake sliced in half and filled like a sandwich.

-You’re going to find about five in the list below, all of which are dedicated gluten free.
+You’re going to find about three in the list below, all of which are dedicated gluten free.
 Hooray!

 Coeliac UK